-What we do know is that DOMS is a complex biological process, and every piece of the puzzle uncovered, makes it all the more mysterious.
-Many theories exist to explain muscle sorness Some of the more common theories include:
+What we know is that DOMS is a complex biological process, and every piece of the puzzle uncovered, makes it all the more mysterious.
+Many theories exist to explain muscle soreness Some of the more common theories include:

-- The torn tissue theory which advocates that microscopic tears in the muscles are the cause of DOMS.
+- The torn tissue theory which says microscopic tears in the muscles are the cause of DOMS.

-- The connective tissue theory subscribes to the idea that damage to the connective tissue attached to muscle is the cause of DOMS.
+- The connective tissue theory states that damage to the connective tissue attached to muscle is the cause of DOMS.

-- The inflammation theory (my personal favorite!) which states that the muscle pain felt during DOMS is simply a by-product of our body's attempt to fix the damage that has been caused by a workout.
+- The inflammation theory (my favorite!) states the muscle pain felt during DOMS is simply a by-product of our body's attempt to fix the damage that has been caused by a workout.

 While each of these theories do explain some aspects of DOMS, no theory fully explains the entire process.

 - DOMS pain usually occurs within the first 24 to 72 hours after exercise.
 Specifically, DOMS can occur following overly difficult exercise or any activity that we are not used to.
 For example, you could do every exercise in the gym but if it snowed tonight and you had to shovel your pavement, you would probably experience DOMS the next day or so because there isn't an exercise in your gym that simulates shoveling snow.

 - Of the three types of muscle in our bodies—heart muscle, smooth muscle and skeletal muscle —DOMS effects only skeletal muscle.
 Skeletal muscle is the muscle attached to the skeleton – biceps, pecs, glutes, etc.